Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

 ## Extended Kalman Filter Project

-The goal of this project is the implementation, in C++, of an Extended Kalman Filter capable of tracking a vehicle receiving in input measurements from both a Radar and a Lidar sensor, both affected by noise.
+The goal of this project is the implementation, in C++, of an Extended Kalman Filter (EKF) capable of tracking a vehicle using as input measurements from both a Radar and a Lidar sensor, both affected by noise.

 The source code is contained in the [src](./src) folder in this git repo.
 It is the evolution of a starter project provided directly by Udacity, where three files where modified: [FusionEKF.cpp](./src/FusionEKF.cpp), [kalman_filter.cpp](./src/kalman_filter.cpp) and [tools.cpp](./src/tools.cpp).
 The other files have been left fundamentally unchanged.